tasnimzotder/hacktoberfest-2020/_hackbars/Edith_Gaspar.md

 author: EdithGaspar
 ---

 Hi!
-This is my firs Hacktoberfest and i'm so excited to make this Pull Request.
+This is my first Hacktoberfest and i'm so excited to make this Pull Request.

 ---